Videolab-Creators-Group/Videolab-Resources/README.md

 # Videolab-Resources
 Compilation of many resources useful for making Videopaks for the OP-Z!
 Want to join the Discord Videolab Creators community?
 Join [here](https://discord.gg/rGvHX6W).
+Have ideas for stuff to add to the list?
+Make a pull request!

 # Unity Resources

----
 ### Videolab - https://github.com/teenageengineering/videolab

 <img src="images/videolab.png" height="250">